Foreign tax credit

 If there is no available tax treaty, 90% of the tax payable abroad is credited against the tax liability, up to a hypothetical tax liability calculated by using the average Hungarian tax rate.
 Ordinary tax credit is applicable if so described by a tax treaty.
 The average tax rate is the CIT rate, reduced by the applicable tax allowances, divided by the tax base.

-Indirect costs should be allocated in proportion to the revenue of the branch office to the total revenue of the whole company.
+Indirect costs should be allocated in proportion to the revenue and income of the branch office to the total revenue and income of the whole company.

 Special rules apply to the Hungarian CIT group.

 Tax holidays may be granted, among others, in relation to developments and for small and medium-sized enterprises (SMEs).

 Development tax incentive may be claimed for a 13-year period (beginning once the investment is completed or from the next year) in the CIT returns over a maximum period of 16 years from the following year of the original application for the incentive.
 In any given tax year, the tax incentive is available for up to 80% of the tax payable but is limited, in total, to the state aid intensity ceiling.

 Claiming the tax relief is subject to a government decision, based on authorisation by the European Commission, if the total amount of state aid required for the investment project exceeds the amount that can be provided at the same county for an investment project with eligible expenses exceeding EUR 110 million.
 If the investment is below this threshold, taxpayers only need to notify the Ministry of Finance before starting the investment.

 - the net present value of the investment is at least HUF 3 billion, or